sdemyanov/ConvNet/README.md

 - adjustrate - defines how much we change the learning rate for a particular weight.
 If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
 Default is 0.
 - maxcoef - defines the maximum and minimum learning rates, that are alpha * maxcoef and alpha / maxcoef respectively.
 Default is 1.
 - balance - boolean variable.
 Balances errors according to the class appearance frequencies.
 Useful for highly unbalanced datasets.
 Default is 0.
 - shuffle - determines whether the input dataset will be shuffled or not.
-If you want repeatable results, you need to set it to 0.
-In this case the batches are created in a natural order: first "batchsize" objects become the first batch and so on.
+If it is set to 0, the batches are created in a natural order: first "batchsize" objects become the first batch and so on.
 Otherwise, it should be 1.
 Default is 1.
 - verbose - determines output info during learning.
 For 0 there is no output, for 1 it prints only number of epochs, for 2 it prints both numbers of epoch and batch.
 Default is 2.

 weights - the weights vector obtained from genweights or cnntrain, that is used for weights initialization.
-Can be used for testing, repeating the results or continuing the training procedure.
+Can be used for testing or continuing the training procedure.

 funtype - defines the actual function that is used.
 Can be either "mexfun" or "matlab".
 "Mexfun" is faster, but in "matlab" it is easier to do some debugging and see the intermediate results.

 TECHNICAL DETAILS

-- To run the c++ version, you first need to compile it.
+- To run the C++ version, you first need to compile it.
 To do that, you need to run 'compile' script in the main folder.
 It can be compiled to work with either double and float types.
 To change it, you need to modify the settings in ftype.h file and recompile the files.
-- You can also specify if you want c++ version to be multi-thread or not by changing the value of macros USE_MULTITHREAD in the same file.
+- You can also specify if you want C++ version to be multi-thread or not by changing the value of macros USE_MULTITHREAD in the same file.
 By default it is, however if you run several Matlabs in parallel, I would recommend to use the single-thread version.
 - For stability purposes all values that are less then a threshold are considered as 0.
 You can change the threshold in ftype.h and cnnsetup.m, however you need to understand why you do this.

 - The code uses c++11 features, so the compiler must understand them.
 In Windows it was tested with Microsoft SDK 7.1, in Ubuntu with g++ 4.7.
 Note, that it is possible to use g++ 4.7 only in Matlab R2013b or later.
 However, it does not understand c++11 by default.
 To enable c++11 features in Linux, you need to do the following:
 1).
-Open the file <matlabroot>/bin/mexopts.sh,
+Copy the settings file <MatlabRoot>/bin/mexopts.sh to ~/.matlab/<MatlabVersion>,
 2).
 Find and change the line "CXXFLAGS='-ansi -D_GNU_SOURCE'" to "CXXFLAGS='-std=c++11 -D_GNU_SOURCE'"
-3).
-Open Matlab with the superuser rights.
-4).
-Run "mex -setup", choose the <matlabroot>/bin/mexopts.sh file and say "yes" to overright its local copy.
 Now you can compile the code.

-- The "cnnexamples.m" file requires "mnist_uint8.mat" file to be performed.
-You can get it from [Matlab Central File Exchange](http://www.mathworks.com.au/matlabcentral/fileexchange/38310-deep-learning-toolbox/content/rasmusbergpalm-DeepLearnToolbox-45ef96c/data/mnist_uint8.mat), just download it and save in ./data folder.

-- Uncertainty comes not only from weights and the input data order.
-Another source of uncertainity is the dropout matrix.
-Therefore if want to get repeatable resutls, you need to setup all dropout rates to 0.
+- Random numbers are used for generating weights, shuffling batches and dropout.
+Thus, if want to get identical resutls in both Matlab and C++ versions, you need to use the same initial weights, do not use shuffling and set dropout to 0.
+Note, that these versions produce different random numbers for the same seeds.

 SOME COMMENTS